 The trust deed sets out the rules and conditions under which the SMSF will operate, so it’s important to start with a well-drafted trust deed.
 It should be prepared by someone competent to do so, such as a legal practitioner or a recognised deed provider who understands superannuation law (and SMSFs in particular) and designed to give the trustees maximum control and flexibility.
 When the trust deed is complete, it should be executed by the trustee(s) according to the rules applying in their state.

 Provisions that could be contained within a trust deed

 A trust deed for an SMSF could contain provisions that deal with the following:

-Upon becoming a trustee or director of the corporate trustee of an SMSF, you are required to sign a declaration form stating that you understand your obligations, duties and responsibilities as a trustee or director of the corporate trustee of an SMSF.
+When you’re a trustee or director of the corporate trustee of an SMSF, you’re required to sign a declaration form stating that you understand your obligations, duties and responsibilities as a trustee or director of the corporate trustee of an SMSF.
 The declaration must be in the approved form (available from the ATO) and completed within 21 days of you becoming a trustee.